Mechanical Engineering M.S.

 Overview

 The Mechanical Engineering Graduate Program offers a Master's of Science (M.S.) degree in mechanical engineering.
 Each student must meet the general requirements for admission as outlined under the regulations of the University of Vermont Graduate College.
 Typically, students entering the program have received a bachelor's degree in mechanical engineering or a related field.
 Applicants with other backgrounds will be evaluated individually and must complete prescribed undergraduate technical course work.
 Part-time study leading to the M.S. degree is also possible for engineers who are employed in the vicinity.
-Areas of research interest in the program currently include: Aerospace Engineering, Turbulence, Complex and Bio Fluids, Multiscale Mechanics, Micro Technology and Robotics, Nanomaterials & Composites, Energy Harvesting, System Control & Diagnostics, Biomechanics & Orthopedics, Biomaterials, and High-performance Computing.
+Areas of research interest in the program currently include: Aerospace Engineering, Turbulence, Complex and Bio Fluids, Multiscale Mechanics, Robotics, Nanomaterials & Composites, Energy Harvesting, System Control & Diagnostics, Biomechanics & Orthopedics, Biomaterials, and High-performance Computing.

 Specific Requirements